wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

   based on BFS which could be paralellized as well.

-- We are going to work on parallelizetion of another approach which is used in Boykov Kolmogorov algorithm proposed in Yuri Boykov and Vladimir Kolmogorov in "An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Vision" <http://www.csd.uwo.ca/faculty/yuri/Papers/pami04.pdf>
+- We are going to work on parallelizetion of another approach which is used in Boykov Kolmogorov algorithm proposed by Yuri Boykov and Vladimir Kolmogorov in "An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Vision" <http://www.csd.uwo.ca/faculty/yuri/Papers/pami04.pdf>
   The algorithm instead of finding a new augmenting path or edge (push-relabel)